BrendelGroup/TRegGA/0Record-Example.md

 IRIS 313-11356|CR441" > TRegGA.sample
 ```

 ### runTRegGA script
 ##### Setup TRegGA parameters
-* This script takes a list of `CULTIVAR|SYNONYM` of samples, and then generate sub-script, runTRegGA, for TRegGA job submitting.
+* This script takes a list of `CULTIVAR|SYNONYM` of samples in `TRegGA.sample`, and then generate sub-script, runTRegGA, for TRegGA job submitting.
-* Input file: TRegGA.sample, formatted as: `CULTIVAR|SYNONYM`, one sample per row.
-* Output: shell/qsub sub-script runTRegGA that are suitable for multi-sample job submission.

 ```
 TRegGA_DIR=$(pwd)
 source ${TRegGA_DIR}/TRegGA.source